Loops

 Initialization

-First, a variables with the name age
+First, a variable with the name age

 will be initialized to a value of 10